lianl4/beauty-deals-demo/README.md

 ```
 We now have a rest service in Spring Boot up and running!

-## Run the React
+## Run the frontend with React
 Now let's start the frontend.
-Go to a new terminal window and change to /fontend:
+Go to a new terminal window and change to /frontend:
 ```
 $ cd frontend/
 ```
 Then:
 ```
+$ npm install

+[...]
 $ npm start

 [...]